fernandezfran/lithiation_protocol/README.md

 # Lithiation protocol of Si

-We start with an amorphized silicon structure and follow the next protocol:
+We start with an amorphous silicon (a-Si) structure and follow the next protocol:

 1. add a Li atom at the center of the largest spherical void,
 2. increase the volume and scale the coordinates,